Elizabeth City, North Carolina: Services and utilities

 As part of its municipal mandate, Elizabeth City operates full-service police (ECPD), fire (ECFD) and public housing departments as well as water, sewer, sanitation and electric divisions which operate several deep wells, a water purification plant, three water towers, and a combined sewage/wastewater treatment plant.
 The city cooperates with Pasquotank County in joint operation of the Elizabeth City-Pasquotank Parks and Recreational Department (ECPPRD), Department of Social Services (ECPDSS), and the Witherspoon Memorial Library, the largest facility and head office of the four-county East Albemarle Regional Library System.

 As with other Albemarle-area municipalities, Elizabeth City purchases wholesale electricity from Dominion North Carolina Power, operating 230kV transmission lines through the Albemarle area.
 Electricity is generated from natural gas-fired and nuclear power plants in nearby Chesapeake and Surry, Virginia, respectively.

 Electricity is also locally generated for export by solar and wind facilities in Pasquotank County by Dominion Energy's Morgan's Corner 110 acre, 20MW solar farm, and Avangrid Renewables' Amazon Wind Farm East 22,000 acre (200 acre footprint), 208MW wind farm.
 Other renewable energy production facilities, chiefly solar, also exist in neighboring counties.

 Local telephone service is currently provided by CenturyLink, operating out of the former headquarters and switchboard exchange building of early Elizabeth City-based provider Norfolk and Carolina Telephone and Telegraph.
 N&CT&T was later succeeded by Carolina Telephone & Telegraph, United Telecom, Sprint and Embarq.

-Cable television and Internet is provided by Time Warner, previously Adelphia Communications.
+As of June 2016, cable television and Internet is provided by Spectrum (brand), a result of the merger of Charter Communications, Time Warner Cable, and Bright House Networks.
+Previously, cable television and internet was provided by Time Warner, which was preceded by Adelphia Communications.

 Pipeline natural gas is provided by Piedmont Natural Gas.
-Tank and bottled gas are also available through several local suppliers.
+Tank and bottled LP gas are also available through several local suppliers.